Service Level Agreements

 In our experience most issues fall into priority 3, so that tends to be a default.
 The priority assigned dictates the amount of time we give ourselves to deal with your incident or request.

 We aim to be flexible and recognise that sometimes there are extenuating circumstances.
 Perhaps the issue affects your customers, or key staff are having issues with a critical project with an impending deadline.
+Our technicians are able to override our standard priority assessment where there is good reason, if you have made us aware of it.

 The clock is ticking

 We have various clocks (timers) running on every ticket you raise, though most of our clients are only interested in one of them (“respond within”).
+These timers represent maximums – we generally come well within these time limits.

 In certain circumstances we will put a clock on hold – for example when we are awaiting a response from you with further information or an approval for work that may have a temporary impact on you or your business.